utlib/collections-uoft/README.md

 [Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
 Collections U of T delivers image collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.

-Collections U of T provides service users:
+Collections U of T provides U of T staff:

 1. Collection management and digital object storage for university special collections and archives image collections
 2. Indexing for digital object metadata